Miss Earth Colombia

-The current Miss Earth Colombia is Andrea Aguilera from Antioquia
+The reigning Miss Earth Colombia is Valentina Collazos from Valle del Cauca, Collazos will represent Colombia at Miss Earth 2025 to be held in the Philippines.

 Titleholders

 The Miss Earth Colombia Organization used to appoint a Colombian woman to represent Colombia in Miss Earth.
 Starting 2014, a national competition was held.
 The first competition was won by María Alejandra Villafañe Osorio and the competition was held in Armenia, Colombia.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.